Yoga Logos Need Conscious Design Decisions

 Size of a logo makes a very impactful difference and is a very obvious attention grabber.
 So, the biggest, the better.
 You can use different sizes in yoga logo design to grab consumers’ attention to a particular aspect of the logo.
 Size also helps users form a relationship of proportions.
 So, it is important that you relate size to the concept of ‘importance’ or ‘dominance’ in designing your yoga logo.
 Your biggest logo elements should always be the ones that you feel the most important.
 So for example, if you want your yoga studio name to stand out the most, like in the case of wordmark logos, the company name should be written in big, bold characters.

 Yoga Tree is San Francisco Bay area’s premiere yoga center with most renowned yoga studios that features top-class yoga instructors from around the world.
 Its logo uses the merger of two big trees that is the primary element of the logo and is eventually the center of attention.
 Then comes the name of yoga practice i.e. Yoga Tree, all in upper case to make a lasting impact.
-The designer keeps the wordmark font size and scales relatively big, so it is not outshined by the image.
+The designer keeps the font size of wordmark logo consistent and scales relatively big, so it is not outshined by the image.

 2. Color & Contrast